erioh/questions_and_answers/README.md

 ## Configuration

 You can modify the following settings in `config.py`:
-- `MAX_QUESTIONS_PER_TEXT`: Number of QA pairs to generate per text
+- `MAX_TOKENS`: Maximum tokens for generation
 - `TEMPERATURE`: Controls randomness in generation
-- `MAX_TOKENS`: Maximum tokens for generation
 - `OUTPUT_DIR`: Directory for saving generated QA pairs

 ## Requirements